12 Steps to Choosing the Perfect Archery Instructor

 Level 3 NTS Certification

-The national training system (NTS) certification takes things to another level in archery.
-However, unlike previous levels where the focus is on training groups of learners, this certification requires an instructor to take individual classes.
+The National Training System (NTS) certification takes archery to another level.
+However, unlike previous levels, which focused on training groups of learners, this certification requires an instructor to take individual classes.
 These instructors can teach everything from the previous two levels.

 Level 3 instructors also go deeper with teaching.
 They cover areas like event preparation, shooting performance, and equipment fine-tuning.
-Not to mention, they’ll dive deeper into the mental skills and techniques involved in shooting.
+They’ll also dive deeper into the mental skills and techniques involved in shooting.

 -